 As code security has become more important, the frequency of code scanning has increased.
 This is especially true in the era of DevSecOps and third-party code.
 To keep pace with the rapidly changing code landscape, Kiuwan has developed a code security scanning solution.

 Kiuwan is a code security scanning solution for mobile and web development.
-Kiuwan can do this by integrating with a wide variety of code management and code development tools.
-This includes popular code management solutions such as GitHub, Bitbucket, and GitLab.
+Kiuwan can do this by integrating with various code management and code development tools.
+This includes popular code management solutions like GitHub, Bitbucket, and GitLab.
 Kiuwan also integrates with code development tools such as Jenkins, Bamboo, and Azure DevOps.

-Kiuwan can scan code at such a high cadence because it uses a combination of static and dynamic code analysis.
+Kiuwan can scan code at such a high cadence because it combines static and dynamic code analysis.

-• Dynamic code analysis is the process of analyzing code while it is running through tools that monitor the code as it runs or by using tools that test the code.
+• Dynamic code analysis is the process of analyzing code while running through tools that monitor the code as it runs or by using tools that test the code.

-Kiuwan uses a combination of static and dynamic code analysis because it is more effective than either approach alone.
-Static code analysis can miss issues that only occur when the code is running.
-Dynamic code analysis can miss issues that are not triggered by the code that is being tested.
+Kiuwan combines static and dynamic code analysis because it is more effective than either approach alone.
+Static code analysis can miss issues that only occur when the code is running, while dynamic code analysis can miss issues that are not triggered by the code being tested.
 However, with a combination of static and dynamic code analysis, Kiuwan can find more issues and provide more accurate results.

-The code security landscape is constantly evolving, with new risks and vulnerabilities appearing every day.
-Organizations need to continuously scan their codebases for potential security issues to stay ahead of the curve.
+The code security landscape constantly evolves, with new risks and vulnerabilities every day.
+Organizations must continuously scan their codebases for potential security issues to stay ahead of the curve.

-DevSecOps is a term used to describe the practice of integrating security into the software development process.
+DevSecOps is a term used to describe integrating security into the software development process.
 By automating security scanning and code analysis, organizations can scan their codebases more frequently and discover and prevent vulnerabilities in real-time.

-Code security tools such as Code Security by Kiuwan have become integrable with every stage of the software development cycle (SDLC).
+Code security tools such as Code Security by Kiuwan have become integrable with every software development cycle (SDLC) stage.
 This has increased the cadence of security scanning and allowed organizations to move from monthly or weekly scans to daily or even multiple times per day.

 The benefits of increased scanning frequency are twofold.

 Third-party code is code that is not written by the organization itself.
-This code may come from open-source projects or code that has been purchased or licensed from another company.
-The code can introduce third-party vulnerabilities into an organization’s codebase, so it is important to scan this code for security issues.
+It may come from open-source projects or code purchased or licensed from another company.
+Third-party vulnerabilities can be introduced into an organization’s codebase, so it is important to scan this code for security issues.

-As more and more companies move their applications to the cloud, it’s increasingly important to ensure that security is central to their development process.
-This is because the cloud presents a unique set of challenges regarding security, including compliance with regulations and industry requirements.
+As more companies move their applications to the cloud, it’s increasingly important to ensure that security is central to their development process.
+The cloud presents a unique set of security challenges, including compliance with regulations and industry requirements.

 Companies are turning to software security testing tools like Static Application Security Testing (SAST) and Software Composition Analysis (SCA to meet these challenges).
 SAST tools help identify security vulnerabilities and third-party vulnerabilities in the code itself, while SCA tools help identify vulnerabilities in the dependencies used by the application.

-Both SAST and SCA are important for ensuring compliance with security standards such as the Payment Card Industry Data Security Standard (PCI DSS), geared toward enforcing banking security and finance security.
-They can also help to improve the security of the application itself.
+Both SAST and SCA are important for ensuring compliance with security standards such as the Payment Card Industry Data Security Standard (PCI DSS), which is geared toward enforcing banking and finance security.
+They can also help improve the security of the application itself.

 Security risks are an ever-growing concern for businesses of all sizes.
 The increase in scan cadence responds to the rise in code vulnerabilities and the need for comprehensive, ongoing security scanning.
 Kiuwan offers a solution that can reduce the risk associated with software development and help you keep your business safe from attack.

-We offer two key products — Code Security [SAST] & Software Composition Analysis [SCA] — that can assist in mitigating the risk of code and third-party vulnerabilities.
+We offer two products: Code Security [SAST] and Software Composition Analysis [SCA], which can assist in mitigating the risk of code and third-party vulnerabilities.
 Visit our website to learn more about how SAST and SCA can help you protect your business from these threats.